 Making complaint . . . and getting the brush-off

 Someone recently implied (in an email to us) that we ought to be more circumspect and less hasty to judge a Christian organization simply because one of their lower level staff members did not respond to our concerns in a way we thought was fully adequate.
-For example, in the thread from our Review of “Sexual Issues” — A Really Bad Book for Pastoral Training, one of our team said she phoned Dallas Theological Seminary and expressed her concerns about the book to an admin assistant.
-In that phone conversation, the assistant said she did not know the legal codes for reporting of child abuse.
+For example, in the thread from our Review of “Sexual Issues” — A Really Bad Book for Pastoral Training, one of our team said she called Dallas Theological Seminary and expressed her concerns about the book to an admin assistant.
+In that phone conversation, the assistant said she did not know the legal codes for reporting child abuse.
 That does not show that the organization is unethical biblically and legally; all it shows is what one might expect: that most admin assistants’ job descriptions do not require them to know legal codes about child abuse.

 But this email set me thinking about the whole business of expressing complaints and concerns.

 When we survivors of domestic abuse and advocates contact a Christian organization to express concern about how the organization is mishandling abuse cases or mis-teaching on the topic, we typically don’t get very far.
 Our message is fielded by the lowest level person and rarely gets passed to any higher up people.
 If we push harder in our lobbying and try to contact the higher-ups, we are given any of the following:

 - The silent treatment (no answer).